japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStore.md

 [[logging]]
 [TIP]
 ====
-`HDFSBackedStateStore` is an internal class of <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#, HDFSBackedStateStoreProvider>> and uses its <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#logging, logger>>.
+`HDFSBackedStateStore` is an internal class of <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#, HDFSBackedStateStoreProvider>> and uses its <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#logging, logger>>.
 ====

 === [[creating-instance]] Creating HDFSBackedStateStore Instance